Frequently Asked Questions

 Surely the compass needs the phone to be horizontal?

 Not necessarily.
 The magnetometer in most modern phones can detect in 3 dimensions.
 But it is important to know which orientation the phone is in order to optimize the display or voice guidance accordingly.
 We use the inclinometer in the phone to sense if the phone is above or below 45 degrees inclination, and then switch mode accordingly.
+The default settings assume your phone is oriented with the camera side pointing forwards in the direction of travel, but you can reverse this in the settings.